A NEW PRIORITY AREA: Mental health (2025)

 • Individual therapists and social service providers.

-We have heard about local challenges with access to mental health and wellness care, negative effects of stigma, need for support systems, community education and awareness.
+We heard about local challenges with access to mental health and wellness care, negative effects of stigma, need for support systems, community education and awareness.

 • Youth mental health